emmericp/MoonGen/README.md

 * Precise and accurate timestamping: Timestamping with sub-microsecond precision on commodity hardware
 * Precise and accurate rate control: Reliable generation of arbitrary traffic patterns on commodity hardware

-You can have a look at [our slides from a recent talk](https://raw.githubusercontent.com/emmericp/MoonGen/master/doc/Slides.pdf) or read [our paper](http://www.net.in.tum.de/fileadmin/bibtex/publications/papers/MoonGen_IMC2015.pdf) [1] for a more detailed discussion of MoonGen's internals.
+You can have a look at [our slides from a talk](https://raw.githubusercontent.com/emmericp/MoonGen/master/doc/Slides.pdf) or read [our paper](http://www.net.in.tum.de/fileadmin/bibtex/publications/papers/MoonGen_IMC2015.pdf) [1] for a more detailed discussion of MoonGen's internals.

 # Architecture

-MoonGen is basically a Lua wrapper around DPDK with utility functions for packet generation.
+MoonGen is built on [Phobos](https://github.com/Phobos-Framework/phobos), a Lua wrapper for DPDK.

 Users write custom scripts for their experiments.
 It is recommended to make use of hard-coded setup-specific constants in your scripts.
 The script is the configuration, it is beside the point to write a complicated configuration interface for a script.

 The following diagram shows the architecture and how multi-core support is handled.